-67. What are the documents that need to be submitted in order to claim in terms of COIDA on behalf of an employee who contracted COVID-19 in the workplace?
+62. What are the documents that need to be submitted in order to claim in terms of COIDA on behalf of an employee who contracted COVID-19 in the workplace?

-The following documents must be submitted when a claim is made in terms of COIDA:
+The following documents must be submitted when a claim is made:

 - W.CL.1 form completed by the employer;

 - W.CL.14 form;

-- exposure and medical questionnaire;
+- Exposure and medical questionnaire;

-- first medical report;
+- First medical report;

-- exposure history;
+- Exposure history;

-- medial report on symptoms;
+- Medial report on symptoms;

-- progress medical report for each consultation;
+- Progress medical report for each consultation;

-- final medical report; or
+- Final medical report; or

-- Affidavit by employee if employer cannot be reached or timeously complete the WCL1 form
+- Affidavit by employee if employer cannot be reached or timeously complete the W Cl.
+1 form